 Persons who are required to construct a control manhole or sampling chamber to comply with this section shall submit a proposal to, and receive approval from, the District prior to undertaking construction of said control manhole or sampling chamber.
-The proposal submitted shall be certified by a Professional Engineer registered in the State of Illinois.
+The proposal submitted shall be certified by a Registered Professional Engineer licensed by the state of Illinois.